rodumani/CS374/dp7/dp7.md

 * Who?
   - Graduate school student of Computer Science Department
   - Ph.D candidate at [KAIST HCI Lab](http://hcil.kaist.ac.kr/)
-  - Mainly using GMail
+  - Mainly using Gmail
   - He has many TA experiences.
 He is working as CS206 Data Structure TA.

 * How did you recruit?
   - Friend of Changje Jeong, Rohjoon Myung

 * Why does he represent target users?
   - Because he is a graduate student.
+And he worked many years as TA, so he can provide different perspective.

 ### Summary of session
   - He successfully finished Task 1 and Task 2.